topfreegames/zerossl-issuer/.memories/activeContext.md

 5. Following cert-manager's DNS solver pattern
 6. Starting with Route53 as first DNS provider
 7. Domain-based solver selection strategy
+8. Using CNAME validation method for DNS challenges
+9. Using a dedicated Challenge resource to manage DNS validation

 ### Open Questions
 1. Rate limiting strategy for ZeroSSL API